 Teaching Early Phonics Skills At Yealmpstone Farm

-At YFPS we use Jolly Phonics resources to support your child's learning.
-Our reading books reinforce the letters and sounds children are learning in the classroom.
+At YFPS we use Read Write Inc resources to support your child's learning.
+Our reading books reinforce the sounds children are learning in the classroom.
 The smallest unit of sound is called a phoneme and your child will be taught about these as part of their phonics learning journey.
 The teacher will explain phonemes and how you can help your child when they are starting to put sounds together at home.